 \section{Reproducibility Statement}

-Our anonymized source code is available in the supplementary material.
-Detailed instructions for reproducing all experiments are provided in the \texttt{README.md} file at the top level of the code directory.
+Our source code is available on GitHub at \href{https://github.com/rudolfwilliam/scope-gen}{https://github.com/rudolfwilliam/scope-gen}.
+Instructions for reproducibility are provided in the \texttt{README.md} file at the top level of the code directory.
 All parameters for running the experiments can be found in the \texttt{config} folders within the \texttt{script} folders of each experiment folder.
-In addition, we will release our code on GitHub upon acceptance of our manuscript.